jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Pricing/Price-Overview.md

 Note: To ensure the accuracy of the prices you have obtained, please log in and view the same.

-Container Instance
+1. All regions of the Native Container Instance and the Native Container Pod support resources used for creating Generation II instance type.

-Types and prices for the second generation container instance: cn-north-1, cn-east-2
+**Types and prices for the second generation container instance**: cn-north-1, cn-east-2

 <table>
    <tr>